biodash/biodash.github.io/content/codeclub/S05E05/index.md

 <br>

-You can read the first sheet with:
+`read_excel` will by default read the first sheet of an Excel file, so you can read the first sheet simply with:

 <div class="highlight">